Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: From labels to distributions

 and sample $x_{ij}$ from $D$ accordingly.
-This framework subsumes the above examples and giving us a general set of tools for shaping the GDE latent space, as we will illustrate in Sec. \ref{sec:applications}.
+This framework subsumes the above examples and gives us a general set of tools for shaping the GDE latent space, as we will illustrate in Sec. \ref{sec:applications}.